MIT Sloan School of Management

 Action Learning.
 MIT Sloan's signature experiential learning model immerses students in the world's under-resourced locales to translate knowledge into useful solutions.
 Action Learning builds resilient, thoughtful leaders capable of solving unstructured problems across business functions.
 Global Entrepreneurship Lab, Sustainable Business Lab, China Lab, and India Lab are just a few of the avenues through which students can apply classroom concepts and theory to real-world business scenarios.

 Entrepreneurship.
 The Martin Trust Center for MIT Entrepreneurship provides the knowledge, support, and network necessary for MIT students to become successful entrepreneurs.
 The Trust Center has created entrepreneurship-focused courses and extracurricular programs, such as New Enterprises and the Founders’ Skills Accelerator, to provide students the knowledge and skills needed to turn an idea into a successful venture.
 The center is staffed by MIT lecturers and experienced practitioners who have conducted rigorous studies on entrepreneurship; students are further supported by a network of industry-leading mentors and provided the workspace and resources necessary for successful venture growth.
+Bringing entrepreneurship to the world, the MIT Regional Entrepreneurship Acceleration Program (MIT REAP) provides opportunities for communities around the world to engage with MIT in an evidence-based, practical approach to strengthening innovation-driven entrepreneurial ecosystems.

 Global Reach.
 A top priority for MIT Sloan is to widen the international reach of its educational and research initiatives.
 MIT Sloan has collaborations with international MBA programs in China's Fudan, Tsinghua, and Lingnan universities.
 The School also hosts university faculty from China, Turkey, Portugal, and Brazil for training in teaching and course development, and to work on research projects.
 MIT Sloan has engaged in collaborations with The Lisbon MBA in Portugal, Sabanci University in Turkey, and Vale Institute of Technology in Brazil.
-The School also works with the Indian School of Business in India, Nanyang Technological University in Singapore, and the Epoch Foundation in Taiwan.
+The school also works with the Indian School of Business in India, Nanyang Technological University in Singapore, and the Epoch Foundation in Taiwan.
 Together with Malaysia's central bank, MIT Sloan recently co-founded the Asia School of Business in Kuala Lumpur.

 MIT Sloan faculty actively participate in the following interdisciplinary research centers: